banyan/pinboard-fu/README.md

 ## Description

-Google Chrome Extention for pinboard.in which helps to bookmark.
+A Google Chrome Extention for pinboard.in which helps to bookmark easily.

-Port of https://github.com/billkeller/Delicious-Chrome-Extension from delicious to pinboard.
+This is a port of https://github.com/billkeller/Delicious-Chrome-Extension from delicious to pinboard.

 1. Bookmark with popup
 1. Available by shortcut key (eg: Alt-D)